Indian Paneer Cheese (1 Serving (30g)) and Dosa (1 Piece)

 Stay Hydrated

-Engage in light exercise after meals, such as a brisk walk, to help your body use glucose more efficiently.
+Engage in regular physical activity, such as walking or light exercise, after meals to help your body use up glucose more efficiently.

 Find Glucose response for your favourite foods